The Connoquenessing Valley Regional Emergency

 participating municipalities involved in the activation, per the

-intergovernmental agreement (agreement) between the participating municipalities.
+intergovernmental agreement (agreement) between the participating

-activation, per the agreement.
+the activation, per the agreement.

 Community Participation